Maxzor/dummy_sudoku_solver/README.md

 - Topology of givens

 One team proved in recent years that the minimum amount of givens for a uniquely solvable classic 9*9 sudoku is 17. https://arxiv.org/PS_cache/arxiv/pdf/1201/1201.0749v1.pdf.
-It did so by exploring the whole sudoku space with a super computer ; a mathematic desmonstration is yet to be proposed.
+It did so by exploring the whole sudoku search space with a super computer ; a mathematic desmonstration is yet to be proposed.

 See also :

 - https://en.wikipedia.org/wiki/Mathematics_of_Sudoku
 - https://en.wikipedia.org/wiki/Sudoku_solving_algorithms
 - white paper on a sudoku maker : https://sites.math.washington.edu/~morrow/mcm/team2280.pdf

+****Some wonder - given number/topology & guesses****

+This algorithm can solve some 17-clue sudokus with 0 guessing (branching/bruteforce).
+On the other hand Arto Inkala matrix takes 438 guesses and yet has a (plenty) 21 givens.
+Trying to answer "from where does the need for guesses arise ?", if not the biggest problem in maths, looks interesting to me.